SaqSaq815/Unix-Online-Server/README.md

     - Cons
       - Not always up to date, you have to manually update every time
       - Not as user friendly as ubuntu server
+  - Ubuntu:
+    - pros:
+      - Free operating system for personal and commercial use
+      - Very user friendly, especially towards beginners
+      - Has minimal hardware and system requirements
+    - Cons:
+      - Limited functionalities
+      - Software and hardware compatibility issues
   - Fedora

 ### Your choice of web server